 \begin{lemma} Let $\F$ be a well-behaved family of rooted digraphs.
-Let $\F'$ be the set of one-way series-parallel triples $(D,s,t)$ such that $(D,s) \in \F$ and $t \in V(D)-\{s\}$.
+Let $\F'$ be the set of one-way series-parallel triples $(D,s,t)$ such that $(D,s) \in \F$.
 Let $\F''$ be the set consisting of all series-parallel triples that are truncations of members of $\F'$.
-If $\F'$ and $\F''$ are well-simulated, then the set of $\F$-series-parallel trees is well-behaved. \end{lemma}
+If $\F'$ and $\F''$ are well-behaved, then the set of $\F$-series-parallel trees is well-behaved. \end{lemma}